kenz68/itok/README.md

 ## Install libraries with Podfile

 Launch terminal, cd to the project's folder and type ``pod install`` to install needed libraries for this app.
-Then close XCode and open EnglishNow.xcodeworkspace to open it.
+Then close XCode and open itok.xcodeworkspace to open it.

 ## Quick deploy to Heroku

 Heroku is a PaaS (Platform as a Service) that can be used to deploy simple and small applications for free.
-To easily deploy **EnglishNow NodeJS server** repository to Heroku, sign up for a Heroku account and click this button:
+To easily deploy **itok NodeJS server** repository to Heroku, sign up for a Heroku account and click this button:

 <a href="https://heroku.com/deploy?template=https://github.com/opentok/learning-opentok-node/" target="_blank">
 <img src="https://www.herokucdn.com/deploy/button.png" alt="Deploy">